Spacial/csstuff/README.md

 - [Advent of Code](https://adventofcode.com/2018/): is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.
 - [Bubblin](https://bubblin.io/): A social book reader for web.
 - [Read with purpose: how to better understand and retain what you read](https://www.jotform.com/blog/reading-comprehension/)
+- [the-craft-of-selfteaching](https://github.com/selfteaching/the-craft-of-selfteaching): One has no future if one couldn't teach themself.

 ### Writing